gitaeuber/data_logger/README.md

 # data_logger
 scripts to log data from individual sources to logfile

-and script to import this log file data into volkszähler
+and scripts to import this log file data into volkszähler

+and scripts that might be useful when using volkszaehler